hashicorp/terraform-provider-google/website/docs/r/bigquery_routine.html.markdown

   Optional.
 Can be set only if routineType = "TABLE_VALUED_FUNCTION".
   If absent, the return table type is inferred from definitionBody at query time in each query that references this routine.
-If present, then the columns in the evaluated table result will be cast to match the column types specificed in return table type, at query time.
+If present, then the columns in the evaluated table result will be cast to match the column types specified in return table type, at query time.

 * `imported_libraries` -
   (Optional)